"Unscheduled" version on roadmap

 this could be a very useful feature. perhaps not everyone would use it but i would.

 This might be aimed at smaller projects with one or 2 people.
 You could have this as a setable option in the config per project.

 you could see at a glance what stuff you have not assigned or what other issues people have logged without the hassle of having to categories them, especially on a friday afternoon when you want to go home.

-#13 Updated by Mischa The Evil 4 months ago
+#13 Updated by Mischa The Evil over 5 years ago

 - Status changed from New to Closed